andolmar/pokeemerald-alteredcave/README.md

 This modification adds every pokémon from the Hoenn dex that would otherwise be unobtainable in Emerald version without trading, hacking, or using glitches.

-The Altering Cave is a special cave that was planned to feature a rotating roster of gen 2 pokémon encounters.
+The Altering Cave is a special cave that was planned to feature a rotating roster of gen 2 pokémon.
 However, those special encounters were supposed to be activated by a Mystery Gift event that was never released, causing the Altering Cave to default into a largely empty area with nothing but low level Zubat.

 Given that the pokémon supposed to be found in the Altering Cave ended up being added to the Safari Zone extension, I thought I could make use of that largely unused area to feature a different set of pokémon species.
 The most useful would be those that would allow a single player to actually complete the Hoenn dex without the need to trade with other versions, making it possible to complete the game and obtain every trainer card star/level, be able to pick a Johto starter, and view the dex completion diploma without depending on any external games/devices.
 The National dex diploma is out of the scope of this modification.